-13 tours · €55–€120 · ★ 4.9
+13 tours · €55–€120 per person · ★ 4.9

 A Lisbon food tour is the quickest way to eat like a local without guessing which counter is worth the queue.
 Book one and a guide walks you through the tastings that matter, from a warm pastel de nata to petiscos, cured meats, cheese and a glass of Portuguese wine along the way.